nunchistudio/blacksmith-devcenter/documentation/start/discover/gateway.md

   data is the payload sent by the HTTP request.
 - `http_client` makes a HTTP request against an external web service based on a CRON schedule.
 The **E**xtracted data is the HTTP response returned by the API.
-- `sql_cdc` is a Change Data Capture for SQL databases.
+- `cdc` is a Change Data Capture for databases.
 It listens to changes within a database and streams the changes into the trigger.
 The **E**xtracted data contains some details such as the `table`, `operation`, `old` row, and `new` row.
 We support different drivers:
+  - MongoDB (`mongodb`)
   - PostgreSQL (`postgresql`)
 - `subscription` subscribes to a *topic* of a message broker.
 The **E**xtracted data is the message received by the subscription.
 We support different drivers: